salaboy/from-monolith-to-k8s/four-keys/README.md

 ## Deployment Frequency

 We look for new or updated deployment resources.
-This us done by using the APIServerSource.
+This us done by using the `APIServerSource` configured before.

 The flow should look like:

-API Server Source -> CloudEvent Endpoint (cloudevents_raw) -> CDEvent Transformation (cdevents_raw) -> Deployment Frequency Function (writes to `deployments` table)
+API Server Source -> CloudEvent Endpoint (cloudevents_raw) -> CloudEvents Router -> CDEvent Transformation Function -> CDEvents Endpoint (cdevents_raw) -> Deployment Frequency Function (writes to `deployments` table) -> Metrics Endpoint (reads from `deployments` table)

-Deployment Frequency Function: look at the cdevents_raw table and count Deployment CDEvents from different services.

 Calculate buckets: Daily, Weekly, Monthly, Yearly.